atlaIT/ansible-hydra/README.md

    * Optional: The scripts will by default launch an instance tagged 'staging'.
 If you want a different tag, override the 'aws_tag' variable either in a file (i.e. group_vars/all) or directly from the command line by adding: `--extra-vars "aws_tag=production"`
 6. Note that this playbook is NOT idempotent -- it creates a new instance on AWS each time it is run.

 There's another playbook called configure.yml.
 It's included by create_ec2 but can also be run separately.
 This playbook IS idempotent, so it can be used to change configuration at will.
 Also, AWS-related tasks have been removed (let us know if you run into anything!) so it should be more generalizable.
-Note that to run this playbook you must specify a hosts variable (see comment in configure.yml).

 ## Deployment
 This project expects your code to be deployed with [Capistrano](http://capistranorb.com/).
 In your Hydra head (the codebase you're deploying), configure Capistrano for your server(s).
 In `config/deploy.rb` and/or in `config/deploy/<yourenv>.rb` you must: